rahuljkusuma/Feature_Engineering/README.md

-# Feature_Engineering

-# Feature Engineering for Credit Risk Modelling
+# Feature Engineering

 ## Introduction
-Feature engineering is a critical step in building a robust **Credit Risk Model**.
+Feature engineering is a critical step in building a good **Credit Risk Model**.
 It involves creating new features or modifying existing ones to improve the predictive power of the model.
-In credit risk modelling, identifying the key features that influence a borrower’s likelihood of default is essential for assessing the risk associated with loans.

-This document outlines important feature engineering techniques commonly used in credit risk modelling.
+While working in ABC, our team was planning to develop a score card and my manager asked me to do feature engineering for this model development.
+So I have followed below steps in feature engineering.

 ---

 ## 1. Data Preprocessing

-Before performing feature engineering, data must be cleaned and preprocessed.
-Key steps include:

-- **Handling Missing Values**: Missing data can distort model predictions.
-Common approaches include:
-  - Imputation using mean, median, or mode.
+- **Handling Missing Values**: Missing data can effect the model predictions.
+So first I have removed records with large proportion of missing data and then did imputation using mean, median or mode.
-  - Using specific indicators for missing values.
-  - Removing records with a significant proportion of missing data.

-- **Encoding Categorical Variables**:
+- **Encoding Categorical Variables**: Based on type of category I have used **Label Encoding** as well as **One-Hot Encoding**.
-  - **Label Encoding**: Assigning a numerical value to each category.
-  - **One-Hot Encoding**: Creating binary columns for each category in a feature.

-- **Scaling Numerical Features**:
-  - **Standardization**: Scaling features to have mean 0 and standard deviation 1.
-  - **Normalization**: Scaling the values between 0 and 1.
+- **Scaling Numerical Features**: For some features I have checked the distribution and found that they are normally distributed, so I have used **Standardization**.
+I would have used **Normalization** for scaling, if the data is not normally distributed and with many outliers.

 ---